jamestcole/tech201_virtualisation/READMETWOENV.md

 ```

-The provisionfile should look like this, -y automatically confirms choices:
+The provisionfile should look like this, -y automatically confirms choices while sudo stands for substitute user do,  which runs an elevated prompt.

 ```
 #!/bin/bash